HDFGroup/hdf5/doc/vfd-swmr-user-guide.md

 If the VFD SWMR reader and the writer run on *different* hosts, then the write-ordering rules depend on the shared filesystem.
 VFD SWMR is not generally expected to work with NFS at this time.
-GPFS is reputed to order writes according to POSIX convention, so we expect VFD SWMR to work with GPFS.
-(Caveat: we are still looking for an authoritative description of GPFS I/O semantics.)
+Parallel file systems like GPFS and Lustre should order writes according to POSIX convention, so we expect VFD SWMR to work on those file systems but we have not tested this.

-The HDF Group plans to add support for NFS to VFD SWMR in the future.
+The HDF Group plans to add support for networked file systems like NFS and Windows SMB to VFD SWMR in the future.

+## Microsoft Windows

+VFD SWMR is not officially supported on Microsoft Windows at this time.
+The feature should in theory work on Windows and NTFS, however it has not been tested as the existing VFD SWMR tests rely on shell scripts.
+Note that Windows file shares are not supported as there is no write ordering guarantee (as with NFS, et al.).

 ## File-opening order